The curriculum at Strive has a clear focus on both nurturing the individual and academic learning.

 Individuality and flexibility:

-The design and implementation of Strive’s curriculum is focused on meeting the very individual needs of the young people, families and schools.
-These needs are varying and often complex and challenging, where the idea of a settled educational framework and environment is increasingly hard to achieve.
-Strive understands these challenges and complexities and works hard to make sure that all students are treated as individuals and as a result, the curriculum design and level of support may alter to meet the needs and interests of such individuality.
+Strive understands individual challenges and complexities and works hard to make sure that all students are treated as individuals and as a result, the curriculum design and level of support may alter to meet the needs and interests of such individuality.

 The curriculum, including design and implementation, is adaptable based on the following needs: